jeanheck/desafio_elixir_stone/README.md

 Solution of the [challenge proposed](https://gist.github.com/programa-elixir/1bd50a6d97909f2daa5809c7bb5b9a8a) by [Stone](https://www.stone.com.br/) for the Elixir Training Program

-Note: This test wasn't subimitted to Stone.
+Note: This test wasn't submitted to Stone.
 I just did it for fun, and to practice somethings : )

 ## Getting Started